-The circuit is funded primarily by the state and the counties.
-In 2020, the yearly budget for all services provided was almost \$15 million.
-The circuit employs 167 people in full and part time positions which includes the clerks' staff.
+The 13th Judicial Circuit is funded primarily by the state and the counties.
+In 2021, the yearly budget for all services provided was almost \$15 million.

+The circuit employs 168 people in full and part time positions which includes the clerks' staff.

 Pursuant to section 50.540, RSMo, on or before September first of each year, each court of the county receiving its revenues in whole or in part from the county shall prepare and submit to the budget officer (the auditor) estimates of its requirements for expenditures and its estimated revenues for the next budget year compared with the corresponding figures for the last completed fiscal year and estimated figures for the current fiscal year.

 Pursuant to section 50.641, RSMo, the circuit court estimates are to be included in the county's budget by the budget officers and the county commissions, without change, shall include expenditures to support the operations of the circuit court for the business of the circuit judges, associate circuit judges and the staffs serving such judges, including the operations of all juvenile officers and other juvenile court personnel within the circuit that are funded, in whole or in part, by the county.

 Section 50.642, RSMo, states the presiding judge, or the presiding judge's designee, shall, not later than fifteen days prior to filing the budget estimates with the county budget officer as required by section 50.640, RSMo, meet with the county commission and budget officer of each county or their respective designees, and confer and discuss with them the circuit court's estimates of its requirements for expenditures and its estimates of its revenues for the next budget year.

 After the presiding judge and county commissions or their representatives have met, conferred and discussed the estimates, the estimates of the circuit court shall be transmitted to the budget officer of each county in the same manner as provided by section 50.640 RSMo.
 Therefore, the court administrator and staff present the budget to the counties' auditor, then Court en Banc, then county commissions, by August 15 each year.

 The 13th Circuit's budget consists of state funded staff, Boone and Callaway counties general revenue funds, Boone County Prop L Fund, court managed fund accounts in both Boone and Callaway counties, and grants.

-The below tables provide detailed information as to the approved 2020 budget by funding resources.
+The below tables provide detailed information as to the approved 2021 budget by funding resources.
 As is noted, the State of Missouri is the largest funding source for the circuit, which is for approximately 70% of the personnel costs within the circuit.